-The proposed allocation site is well located in Hethersett which is within the Norwich Policy Area and within 7 miles of higher order services and employment opportunities in Norwich City Centre and jobs at Norwich Research Park (3 miles).
+The site is well located in Hethersett which is within the Norwich Policy Area and within 7 miles of higher order services and employment opportunities in Norwich City Centre and jobs at Norwich Research Park (3 miles).
 The village has a wide range of facilities, local employment opportunities and a regular peak-time bus service connecting the site with the main population centres of Norwich and Wymondham.

-Hethersett is identified as a Key Service Village in the approved Joint Core Strategy.
-As a welllocated key service village, Hethersett is an appropriate place to accommodate new housing development.
+Hethersett is identified as a key Service Village in the approved Joint Core Strategy.
+As a well-located key service village, Hethersett is an appropriate place to accommodate new housing development.

-The proposed allocation site makes a logical extension to the village to help accommodate future growth and is of appropriate scale for its location and to provide a choice of sites to aid delivery in a village that already has a major strategic housing allocation to the north.
+The allocation site makes a logical extension to the village to help accommodate future growth and is of appropriate scale for its location and to provide a choice of sites to aid delivery in a village that already has a major strategic housing allocation to the north.

-The Preferred Development Option Plan (Figure 2) shows one way in which the site could be developed to accommodate in the region of 50 dwellings and/or a care home, and/or sheltered housing and/or housing with care for the elderly and a 3.14 ha park.
+The Preferred Development Option Plan shows one way in which the site could be developed to accommodate in the region of 40 dwellings and/or sheltered housing and/or housing with care for the elderly and a 3.08 ha park.

-This site could provide a care home and housing with care and be combined with GNLP480 which could provide additional housing with care.
-The care home on this site would provide the centre and facilities for care provision across the combined sites.
+This site could be combined with neighbouring site GNLP481 which could provide a care home and additional housing with care.
+The care home on site GNLP481 would provide the centre and facilities for care provision across the combined sites.
 Both sites are under the control of Glavenhill Strategic Land.